Shaw, Yelich power Brewers past Reds, 5-2

 Reds: RHP Sal Romano (7-10, 5.31 ERA) is 0-5 in five career starts against the Brewers, including 0-3 at Miller Park.
 Romano lasted just 1 2/3 innings in his last start, allowing six runs on seven hits in an 8-1 loss to Cleveland.

-Brewers: RHP Junior Guerra (6-8, 3.73) makes his 24th start.
-In his last outing, allowed seven runs - six earned — on nine hits in 3 2/3 innings in an 8-4 loss to the Cubs.
+Brewers: RHP Junior Guerra (6-8, 3.73 ERA) makes his 24th start.
+In his last outing, allowed seven runs - six earned - on nine hits in 3 2/3 innings in an 8-4 loss to the Cubs.
 He is 0-1 with a 5.60 ERA in three starts in August.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.